chimericdream/worldofpannotia.com/src/_spells/acid-splash.md

   savingThrow:        "None"
   spellResistance:    "No"
   description:        |
     You fire a small orb of acid at the target.
 You must succeed on a ranged touch attack to hit your target.
-The orb deals 1d3 points of acid damage.
+The orb deals {% die_roll 1 3 0 %} points of acid damage.
 ---